 A company is a unique structure which for statutory purposes imitates the characteristics of a natural person.
 It is a completely separate legal entity from its owners and means that it can raise debt, sue and be sued.
 A company can derive an income, hold assets, raise debt, pays tax, carries on a business and a lot more.
 Companies are managed by officers which are called directors and secretaries.

-For example, as of July 2021, the costs for setting up a company from Quill Group is $1,712 (Inc GST) which includes the following:
+For example, as of July 2021, the costs to set up a company from Quill Group is $1,712 (Inc GST) which includes the following:

-The costs involved in setting up a company include:
+The costs involved to set up a company include: